Itheum/architecture-diagrams/live_whitepaper.md

 - Anyone can link their data to a Data Coalition and join as a `Member`.
 They can also choose to Stake $ITHEUM along with their data to provide more guarantee that they are aligned to the long-term mission of the Data Coalition.
 - Everyone who joins the Data Coalition (Board Members and Members who contribute data) - starts with a low reputation score that builds up over time with each successful data trade.
 - Data Coalitions also allow for "pure staking" of $ITHEUM, where anyone can stake their $ITHEUM into a Coalition (you don't HAVE to provide your data) to flag their support for the Data Coalition and to signal that the data within the Coalition is good (Crowd-Sourced Data Curation).
 They are also considered to be a `Member`.
-- Members who staked $ITHEUM and Board Members get a majority share of each sale.
+- Members who staked $ITHEUM to verify data/participate and Board Members get a majority share of each sale.
 A minority share is available for pure stakers, data providers who did not “stake” and/or who have a low reputation
 - Members can exit anytime but Board Members need a Motion passed to leave or be replaced.
 Board Members also need to wait until the bond period ends to exit.
 - Although not mandatory, Members will be able to participate in ongoing period votes to express their satisfaction with the Board's performance.
 If satisfaction rates are low for multiple voting points - this will trigger a board rotation clause.
 - Although not mandatory, Members will be able to expect the Board to have a fixed term, after which they will need to rotate out and be replaced with a new board.